-I’m currently co-editing a special issue of the Celebrity Studies Journal with Lindsay Steenberg (Oxford Brookes University), focusing on contemporary film stardom.
-This should appear in December.
-Many of the essays featured in this publication will investigate the ways in which film stars are using social media in order to maintain their star images and connect with their fans.
-However, the themes of ageing, agency and the role of new technologies (particularly for established stars) will also form key strands running through the issue.
-Lindsay and I are delighted with the quality of work that has been produced for this edition of the journal, which demonstrates that film studies is not only in very robust health at the moment but also that increasing numbers of scholars are operating simultaneously within the twin fields of film studies and celebrity studies, producing some really interesting and productive work.
+In 2019, I co-edited a special issue of the Celebrity Studies Journal with Lindsay Steenberg (Oxford Brookes University) focusing on contemporary film stardom, which was published (online, at least) in December.
+Many of the essays featured here investigated the ways in which, in recent times, film stars have been using social media in order to maintain their star images and connect with their fans.
+However, the themes of ageing, agency and the role of new technologies (particularly for established stars) also formed key strands running through the issue.
+Lindsay and I were delighted with the quality of work that was produced for this edition of the journal, which demonstrated that film studies was not only in very robust health forty years after the original publication of Richard Dyer’s influential Stars (BFI, 1979) but also that increasing numbers of scholars were operating simultaneously within the twin fields of film studies and celebrity studies, producing some really interesting and productive work.
+This was great to see, especially since occasionally there have been signs that star studies and celebrity studies have been set up as the Bette Davis and Joan Crawford of the humanities – and that would never do!

 Where is the Star?